mcdonc/web3/web3.rst

 application, such configuration would quickly become complex.
 Many policies would also be impossible to express declaratively.

-In reality, HTTP is a complicated and legacy-fraught protocol that, to make sense of, requires a complex set of heuristics.
+In reality, HTTP is a complicated and legacy-fraught protocol which requires a complex set of heuristics to make sense of.
 It would be nice if we could allow this protocol to protect us from this complexity, but we cannot do so reliably while still providing to application writers a level of control commensurate with reality.
 Python applications must often deal with data embedded in the environment which not only must be parsed by legacy heuristics, but *does not conform even to any existing HTTP specification*.
 While these eventualities are unpleasant, they crop up with regularity, making it impossible and undesirable to hide them from application developers, as application developers are the only people who are able to decide upon an appropriate action when an HTTP specification violation is detected.

-Some have argued for mixed use of bytes and string values as environ values.
+Some have argued for mixed use of bytes and string values as environ *values*.
 This proposal avoids that strategy.
 Sole use of bytes as environ values makes it possible to fit this specification entirely in one's head; you won't need to guess about which values are strings and which are bytes.